The Goal for AHL

 World Café: Engagement for Policy Recommendations

-PANO hosted three World Café events in May, attended by over 50 people in total.
-Participants from agencies and organizations related to Advancing Healthy Lifestyles commented on each of the recommendations developed by the Cancer Risk Reduction Committee’s Healthy Lifestyle Subcommittee (HLSC).
-The participants’ comments and guidance will contribute to the Action Plan for the HLSC recommendations, which will be complete in July.
+PANO hosted three World Café events in May 2021, attended by over 50 people in total.
+Participants from agencies and organizations related to AHL commented on each of the recommendations developed by the Cancer Risk Reduction Committee’s Healthy Lifestyle Subcommittee (HLSC).
+The participants’ comments and guidance will contribute to the action plan for the HLSC recommendations, which will be complete in July 2022.